John McGuinness (motorcyclist)

-In May/June 2019 McGuinness made a return to the TT races, riding a large capacity Norton without success, but again renewed his association with smaller-capacity Hondas finishing in places 15 and 17 for the two Supersport 600 races, second place in the TT Zero electric race, and another win in August's Classic TT, part of the Manx Grand Prix race weeks.
+In May/June 2019, McGuinness returned to the TT races, riding a large capacity Norton without success, but again renewed his association with smaller-capacity Hondas, finishing in places 15 and 17 in the two Supersport 600 races, second place in the TT Zero electric race, and another win in August's Classic TT, part of the Manx Grand Prix race weeks.

-In 2013, a left-hand bend on the Snaefell Mountain Course used for TT races before the top of Barregarrow on the main A3 road was named McGuinness's in recognition of his wins, together with Dave Molyneux who was similarly honoured.
+In 2013, a left-hand bend on the Snaefell Mountain Course used for the TT races before the top of Barregarrow on the main A3 road was named McGuinness's in recognition of his wins, together with Dave Molyneux who was similarly honoured.

-He was part of a multi-rider motorcycle endurance-racing team called Honda TT Legends.
+McGuinness was part of a multi-rider motorcycle endurance-racing team called Honda TT Legends.
 In April 2016, the RAC announced McGuinness as recipient of the Segrave Trophy for 2015.

 Early life

-McGuinness was born and raised in Morecambe, Lancashire; his first experience of motorcycle road racing was in 1982, at age 10, with his father, who was competing in the Jurby races, in the Isle of Man.
+McGuinness was born and raised in Morecambe, Lancashire.
+He started competing in motocross at around seven, and continued until his teens.
+He withdrew from what was supposed to be his first race a few seconds before the start, due to anxiety.
+His first experience of motorcycle road racing was in 1982, at age 10, with his father, who was competing in the Jurby races, in the Isle of Man.

 His father owned a motorcycle repair shop but advised John to train as a bricklayer.
 Graduating in 1990, the resultant recession forced him into cockle fishing with his future father-in-law.
-McGuinness’ first race was an endurance road race at Aintree in 1990, at age 18.
+McGuinness’ first race on tarmac was a club road race at Aintree in 1990, at age 18.
+He finished in last position.